CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

 ## Submission

-- Your submission should be a PNG file:
+- Your submission should be a PNG file.
 - Please credit any sources you used if you included outside graphics.
 - If you have a portfolio or any supplemental work you wish to include in your application, please include it in your email.